Adult Nursing BSc (Hons)

 You don't need to wait for a confirmed place on a course to start applying for student finance.
 Read how to pay your fees as an undergraduate student.

 Fees and funding

 For more information, including how and when to pay, see our fees and funding section for undergraduate students.

 Please check your fee status and whether you are considered a Home, EU or International student for fee-paying purposes and for our regulatory returns, by reading the UKCISA regulations.

 Possible fee changes

-Sophie Kemp studies BSc (Hons) Adult Nursing with the School of Health and Social Care at at London South Bank University (LSBU).
+Sophie Kemp studies BSc (Hons) Adult Nursing with the School of Health and Social Care at London South Bank University.

 For graduate Rob Waterson, seeing first-hand the impact that good nursing can have on patients and their families has inspired him to embark on a career doing just that.

 The School of Health and Social Care uses a variety of mannequins to help students learn clinical skills in a simulated care environment in laboratories.